-However, unlike the ERDF, the Cohesion Fund33 is limited to certain countries.
-With a total allocation of EUR 63.4 billion, it supports trans-European transport networks and energy-related projects, as https://fch.europa.eu/sites/default/files/Hydrogen%20Roadmap%20Europe_Report.pdf https://www.bmwi.de/Redaktion/EN/Publikationen/Energie/7th-energy-research-programme-of-the-federalgovernment.pdf?blob=publicationFile&v=2

-31 Hydrogen Roadmap Europe, FCHJU, January 2019, accessed 24.09.2019 long as they are in line with the climate goals or have a positive effect on public transport.
+However, unlike the ERDF, the Cohesion Fund is limited to certain countries.
+With a total allocation of EUR 63.4 billion, it supports trans-European transport networks and energy-related projects, as long as they are in line with the climate goals or have a positive effect on public transport.
 As a conclusion, the cohesion fund, is a viable option for energy technologies and energy storage.